-Section 1.
+- Section 1.
 Initial Placement.
-On recommendation from the Chief, a starting employee may be paid at a higher step if the employee's experience justifies it.

-Section 2.
-Salary Administration.
-Effective July 1, 2019, salaries of Patrol personnel shall be increased as indicated on Schedule A attached.

-Effective July 1, 2022, salaries of Patrol personnel shall be increased by 4% per the market salary study.
-Patrol personnel will also receive a 4% Cola adjustment.

-Effective July 1, 2023, salaries of Patrol personnel shall be increased between 1-4% based on the west CPI rate.

-Effective July 1, 2024, salaries of Patrol personnel shall increase between 1-4% based on the west CPI rate.

-Section 3.
+On recommendation from the Chief, a starting employee may be paid at a higher step if the employee's experience justifies it. - Section 2.
+Salary Administration. - 1.
+Effective July 1, 2025, salaries of Patrol personnel shall receive a 4% COLA adjustment. - 2.
+The City of Stayton and SPOA agree that regular market updates are a priority and should be completed a minimum of once every five (5) years.
+The City and SPOA agree to engage McGrath Human Resources Consultants, or a suitable agreed upon equivalent if they are not available, to complete a market update during the fiscal year beginning July 1, 2025.
+Upon completion of the update, the City and SPOA agree to meet to discuss the results. - 3.
+Effective July 1, 2026, salaries of Patrol personnel shall be increased between 1-4% based on the average of the west CPI rate from January to December of the previous year. - Effective July 1, 2027, salaries of Patrol personnel shall increase between 1-4% based on the average of the west CPI rate from January to December of the previous year. - Section 3.
 Anniversary Date Defined.
-For employees hired before July 1, 2019 and for the purpose of advancement on the step schedule, an employee's "anniversary date" shall be the first day of the month of the employee's hire if the employee was hired not later than the fifteenth or the first day of the month following the month of hire if the employee was hired after the fifteenth.
+For employees hired before July 1, 2019, and for the purpose of advancement on the step schedule, an employee's "anniversary date" shall be the first day of the month of the employee's hire if the employee was hired not later than the fifteenth or the first day of the month following the month of hire if the employee was hired after the fifteenth. - Section 4.

-Section 4.
 Advancement on the Step Schedule.
 Employees shall be advanced one step on the salary schedule on the annual anniversary of the employee's date of hire, provided that during the preceding year, the employee received a satisfactory performance evaluation.

-Note: receiving a salary increase before completing trial service shall in no way shorten the 12-month length of trial service nor otherwise improve a trial service employee's job security.
+Note: Receiving a salary increase before completing trial service shall in no way shorten the length of trial service nor otherwise improve a trial service employee's job security.